Madhur72/mini-loan-app/README.md

 Change directory to the project folder: cd mini-loan-app

-Run npm run install-all to install all project dependencies (both front end and back end).
+Run npm run install to install all project dependencies (both front end and back end).

 Run npm run start to start the project.